 In support of the important transition underway in Myanmar, The Asia Foundation re-established a resident country office in 2013 after an absence of more than 50 years.
-The Foundation's programs work with partners in government, the private sector, and civil society organizations (CSOs), to strengthen the core institutions and processes of democratic governance at national and local levels, support initiatives for inclusive economic development, promote women's empowerment; build the country's capacity for regional and global integration and increase public access to information through policy research and dissemination, and through our Books for Asia program, which has been in operation in Myanmar since 2007.
+The Foundation's programs work with partners in government, the private sector, and civil society organizations (CSOs) to strengthen the core institutions and processes of democratic governance at national and local levels, as well as to build the country's capacity for regional and global integration.
+The Foundation supports initiatives for inclusive economic development and women's empowerment, and seeks to increase public access to information through policy research and dissemination, as well as through our Books for Asia program.